 Wake up well-rested without a prescription…

-While drugs treat everything from insomnia to restless leg syndrome, reaching for a pill isn’t always the best answer.
-A healthy life is built on a balanced foundation of diet, exercise and sleep – and all three are equally important.
+While drugs treat everything from insomnia to restless leg syndrome, reaching for a pill isn’t always the best answer though.
+A healthy life is built on a balanced foundation of diet, exercise, and sleep – and all three are equally important.

-If you want to stay on the drug-free side of healthy sleep, maybe it’s time to hack your sleep – for the good of your health.
+If you want to stay on the drug-free side of healthy sleep, maybe it’s time to rethink your sleep strategy.

 Your morning wake-up call